SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * To BOP, constant adjustments must be made, and they often involve conflict
 	* European nations, through leveraging its technical superiority, upset the balance of power in acient countries A11
 	* Every king believes that acting in his self intrest strengthened general peace A6, but greed lead to unconcious crimes A10
-	* Indeed, too many countries Raisoning may lead to countries unrestrained by morality A8
+	* Indeed, too many countries Raisoning may lead to countries unrestrained by morality A8 to achieve the bestest they could
+	* Before the 7 years war, Britian and France still fought even nominally at peace A20

 ## Defluffifying